Rural Digital Opportunity Fund (RDOF)

 RDOF Buildout Requirements & The Connect America Model (CAM)

 The order states that winning RDOF bidders will be required to serve the number of locations subsequently identified from the updated data.
-The Commission plans to publish revised location counts no later than the end of service milestone year six, around 2027.
+The Commission plans to publish revised location counts no later than the end of service milestone year six, 2027.

 If RDOF Location Counts Increases